-Most employers want to ensure that they can “attract, retain and motivate” the best employees and teams, and this one-day course will cover the key areas in the overall compensation and benefits package that are linked to the performance of the employee, to enable employers to compete more effectively in the war for talent whilst achieving cost-effectiveness for the employer.
+Most employers want to ensure that they can “attract, retain and motivate” the best employees and teams, and this one half-day course will cover the key areas in the overall compensation and benefits package that are linked to the performance of the employee, to enable employers to compete more effectively in the war for talent whilst achieving cost-effectiveness for the employer.

 Key Benefits of Attending

 This course is designed for everyone who requires an appreciation or an in-depth knowledge of annual pay review processes including merit-pay and pay-for-performance.
 This includes anyone who needs to be involved in pay reviews and merit-awards, including all employees in HR at all levels of VPs/Directors/Managers/Specialists/Analysts/Generalists, and this course is designed for the all of the following participants:

 - All managers and professionals and specialist who work in any area of HR.